alecbiela/abwd-model-viewer/README.md

 Google's `<model-viewer>` web component and is in no way affiliated with Google.

-Specifically, this package adds a new block, "3D Model Viewer", to the "Multimedia" section of the block editor which allows the user to display a 3D model in GL Transmission Format (glTF) and adjust various parameters of its control and display.
+Specifically, this package adds a new block, "3D Model Viewer", to the "Multimedia" section of the block editor which allows the user to display a 3D model and adjust various parameters of its control and display.

 ## Installation
 Before attempting to install this add-on, ensure the following requirements are met: